17 June, 2017

 Yoga Reduces Anxiety

 Yoga classes are calm and restorative, relaxing your body and mind—especially those geared toward seniors.
 When practised regularly, yoga can calm your response system reducing stress and feelings of anxiety.
 Twenty minutes of yoga is worth hours of regular exercise.
-It is the best way to good health and longevity and will lead you to feeling youthful in body, mind, and spirit.
+It is the best way to good health and longevity and will lead you to feel youthful in body, mind, and spirit.
 When your body functions better, you are going to feel better!

 With International Yoga Day coming up, start your Yoga session today!